d12frosted/elpa-mirror/gnu/fontaine-readme.txt

   │ ;;     (info "(elisp) Key Binding Conventions")
   │ (define-key global-map (kbd "C-c f") #'fontaine-set-preset) │ (define-key global-map (kbd "C-c F") #'fontaine-set-face-font) └────

+4.1 Persist font configurations on theme switch ───────────────────────────────────────────────

+  Themes re-apply face definitions when they are loaded.
+This is necessary to render the theme.
+For certain faces, such as `bold' and `italic', it means that their font family may be reset (depending on the particularities of the theme).

+  To avoid such a problem, we can arrange to restore the current font preset which was applied by `fontaine-set-preset'.
+Fontaine provides the command `fontaine-apply-current-preset'.
+It can either be called interactively after loading a theme or be assigned to a hook that is ran at the post `load-theme' phase.

+  Some themes that provide a hook are the `modus-themes' and `ef-themes' (both by Protesilaos), so we can use something like:

+  ┌────
+  │ (add-hook 'modus-themes-after-load-theme-hook #'fontaine-apply-current-preset)) └────

+  If both packages are used, we can either write two lines of `add-hook' or do this:

+  ┌────
+  │ ;; Persist font configurations while switching themes (doing it with │ ;; my `modus-themes' and `ef-themes' via the hooks they provide).
+  │ (dolist (hook '(modus-themes-after-load-theme-hook ef-themes-post-load-hook)) │   (add-hook hook #'fontaine-apply-current-preset)) └────

+  Themes must specify a hook that is called by their relevant commands at the post-theme-load phase.
+This can also be done in a theme-agnostic way:

+  ┌────
+  │ ;; Set up the `after-enable-theme-hook'
+  │ (defvar after-enable-theme-hook nil
+  │   "Normal hook run after enabling a theme.")
+  │
+  │ (defun run-after-enable-theme-hook (&rest _args)
+  │   "Run `after-enable-theme-hook'."
+  │   (run-hooks 'after-enable-theme-hook))
+  │
+  │ (advice-add 'enable-theme :after #'run-after-enable-theme-hook) └────

+  And then simply use that hook:

+  ┌────
+  │ (add-hook 'after-enable-theme-hook #'fontaine-apply-current-preset) └────